 - Specify the meritorious nature of the dissertation, and

 - Indicate the nominee's current position, and email address.

-- All applications should be submitted in electronic format (Microsoft Work or PDF formats) to the AEFP Awards Committee Chair Stephanie Cellini at firstname.lastname@example.org with “Jean Flanigan Outstanding Dissertation Award Application” in the subject heading.
+- All applications should be submitted in electronic format (Microsoft Word or PDF formats) to the AEFP Awards Committee Chair Cassie Hart at firstname.lastname@example.org with “Jean Flanigan Outstanding Dissertation Award Application” in the subject heading.